 Entrance fee to the thermal park: €18 for the entire day; €12 to spend the afternoon only (past 2 PM)

 3 Tivoli thermal baths – Acque Albule

 Ancient Romans were fond of Tivoli town for three main reasons: the presence of travertine marble quarries, useful (even nowadays) for their monuments, the exceptional views from the historical center, and the hot springs.
 The Acque Albule or Terme di Roma is one of the most renowned thermal spas in Italy.
-It offers all kinds of beauty treatments and facilities and also a resort hotel with a direct entrance to the thermal park.
-A huge park with palms, beach beds and tables surrounds the pools.
+It offers all kinds of beauty treatments and also a resort hotel with a direct entrance to the thermal park.
+A huge park with palms, beach beds, and tables surrounds the pools.
 There are specific pools for kids.

 Getting to the hot spring in Tivoli from Rome by public transport

 - Via F.S.
 Trenitalia trains from Roma Tiburtina to Bagni di Tivoli.
 Trains are twice an hour, a ticket costs €2.10, and the train station is 150 m from the pools.

-Bus Cotral from Metro Station Ponte Mammolo is every 15 mins, and stops in front of the entrance to the thermal center.
+- Bus Cotral from Metro Station Ponte Mammolo is every 15 mins and stops in front of the entrance to the thermal center.

 Thermal baths Ficoncella near Civitavecchia cruise port

-Terme Il Bagnaccio at sunset | Thermal baths near Rome Italy
+Thermal pools in Viterbo | Thermal baths near Rome Italy